BushLife - Wilderness First Aid Mistakes Hero

 2. Online Courses: Websites such as the Wilderness Medical Society (WMS) and the National Outdoor Leadership School (NOLS) offer online courses and certifications in wilderness first aid.

-3. Local Organizations: Check with local outdoor clubs and hiking groups, or search for wilderness first aid workshops and training offered in your area.
+3. Local Organizations: Check with local outdoor clubs and hiking groups, or search for wilderness first aid workshops and medical training offered in your area.

 Continuous learning and staying up-to-date with the latest practices and techniques are essential for wilderness first aid.